Kat Ling on helping scale Moonshot edVentures

 What tips do you have for rising nonprofit leaders who are looking to grow in their careers?

-I’ve also been fortunate to have many mentors and advisors throughout my journey, some who have generously shared their wisdom and guidance with me for over 15 years.
-When I was younger, I felt guilty asking for help, but I’ve learned through the years that it benefits others to pay it forward just as much as it does those on the receiving end.
-So don’t be afraid to ask for help!
+I’ve also been lucky to have mentors and advisors along the way, some who’ve been in my corner for 15-plus years.
+When I was younger, I used to feel guilty asking for help, but I’ve learned it’s actually a win-win—people want to pay it forward, and you grow by letting them.
+So seriously, don’t be afraid to ask for help!

 Moonshot edVentures is such a great name for a nonprofit in the education innovation space!
 Where did it come from?